vanHeemstraSystems/home-assistant-with-telegram/300/README.md

 For a description of the Bot API, see this page: https://core.telegram.org/bots/api

 Now we need to get the **chat ID** for yourself.
-To do this we'll need to talk to another bot called **get IDs**.
-Navigate to the search in the top left of telegram and search and select for **get IDs**.
-Select **get IDs** bot, press the start message in your Bot.
+To do this we'll need to talk to another bot called **GetIDs Bot**.
+Navigate to the search in the top left of telegram and search and select for **getids**.
+Select **GetIDs Bot**, press the start message in your Bot.
 The bot will return your ID information.

 The number that you're looking for is the **ID number**.
 Copy this and paste it along with the **API key** information somewhere safe.